jadeja97/jadeja97/README.md

 - Production-ready patterns for scalable UI systems
 - Developer workflows that reduce friction and cognitive load
 - Long-term maintainability of frontend architecture

-- Shilp CSS is just an tip of the ice-berge.
+_Shilp CSS is just the tip of the ice-berge._

 <br />